cjsatuforc/sonicmonkeypi/README.md

 # sonicmonkeypi
-PI (and other small Linux) incarnation of my Android app "Sonic Monkey", the ambient drone noise machine.
+A Raspberry Pi (and small Linux) incarnation of my Android app of the same name.
+A dynamic ambient drone noise machine that draws from the latest FreeSound Community content, based on configurable keywords.
-Draws from latest FreeSound Community content, based on configurable keywords.
+Watch an early sample run: https://www.youtube.com/watch?v=hHADwchSK6U

 # Required
 1. *nix with /bin/sh